francesNLP/MappingChange/README.md

 ### 🔄 Pipeline Components

-1. **Article Extraction**: Uses GPT-4 to segment OCR pages into structured entries (per edition).
-2. **Cleaning & Deduplication**: Merges outputs, resolves duplicates, and integrates original metadata.
+1. **Article Extraction**: Uses GPT-4 to segment OCR pages into structured entries (per edition), merges outputs, resolves duplicates, and integrates original metadata.
-3. **Knowledge Graph Construction**: Converts cleaned entries into RDF using HTO, with redirects and references linked.
+2. **Base (name may be changed) Graph Construction**: Converts cleaned entries into RDF using HTO, with redirects and references linked.
-4. **Semantic Enrichment**: Adds embeddings, temporal concepts, and links to Wikidata and DBpedia.
+3.  **Concept Linkage Enrichment**: Adds embeddings, temporal concepts, and links to Wikidata and DBpedia.
-5. **Geospatial Annotation**: Uses NER (Stanza) and georesolution (Edinburgh Geoparser) to tag locations.
+4.  **Location Annotation Enrichment**: Uses NER (Stanza) and georesolution (Edinburgh Geoparser) to tag locations.
-6. **Indexing**: Publishes data to Elasticsearch for semantic and full-text search in the [Frances platform](http://www.frances-ai.com).
+5.  **Search Engine Indexing (Optional)**: Publishes data to Elasticsearch for semantic and full-text search in the [Frances platform](http://www.frances-ai.com).

 Each step is implemented as a script in the `src/` directory, with well-defined inputs, outputs, and configurations.